-In order to do well in this subject, you will need a genuine interest in the production of high quality, creative and beautifully presented food and a responsible attitude towards your own learning.
-You will need to be very well organised and be prepared to cook or prepare food and practise skills most weeks.
+In order to do well in this subject, you will need a genuine interest in the production of high quality, creative and beautifully presented food and a responsible as well as being prepared to learn about the industry and complete written tasks and investigations.
+You must be organised and ensure you are prepared to source your own ingredients when completing practical tasks.